Restoring Free-flowing Rivers in Europe

 Aim of this toolkit

 We’ve summarized a collection of introductory resources for partners who are generally new to using dam removal as a tool for river restoration and are interested in learning how to approach a new project or engage in an existing project.
-The toolkit synthesizes resources for communicating the benefits, understanding finance options and an overview of the process and issues that drive a dam removal project.
-This includes identifying a project, key issues to consider in design and construction, as well as issues that cut across phases such as developing a project team, hiring contractors, monitoring, and communication.
+The toolkit synthesizes resources for communicating the benefits, understanding finance options and an overview of the process and issues that drive a dam removal project, and key issues to consider in design and construction.
+It also includes issues that cut across phases such as developing a project team, hiring contractors, monitoring, and communication.
 It emphasizes how understanding your project goals and the key issues around your river restoration project will feed into your design and construction process and ultimately lead to a sustainable site restoration into the future.

 Barriers on rivers, include dams, weirs, road and railroad crossings, levees and more, that fragment our rivers, impacting both up and downstream flow as well as the connection to the floodplain.
 For this toolkit we focus on dams and weirs.
 We will use the term “dam” inclusively to refer to barriers that span the stream channel for the purposes of impounding or diverting water, block the natural movement of water, fish, sediment and nutrients in the river.
 Dams can be made of any combination of concrete, stone, brick or earth, and may have been built for many different purposes such as hydropower, water supply, or recreation.